Donald Trump, Apparently Unaware Of Ruth Bader Ginsburg’s Death, Touts Ted Cruz As Supreme Court Nominee

-Donald Trump, apparently not aware of the announcement just shortly before that Supreme Court Justice Ruth Bader Ginsburg had died, said at a rally on Friday that Texas Senator Ted Cruz could make a potential nominee one day.
+Donald Trump said at a rally on Friday that Texas Sen. Ted Cruz could make a potential Supreme Court nominee one day.
+The president was apparently not aware of the announcement just shortly before that Justice Ruth Bader Ginsburg had died.

 As The Inquisitr reported, Ginsburg died on Friday at the age of 87.
 Her passing sparked immediate speculation about how Trump will proceed with her vacancy and whether her seat could be filled before the next president is sworn in this coming January.